 Structure of a supply pyramid

-A supply pyramid describes the structure of a supply chain with the end product producer (OEM) at the top.
-OEM stands for Original Equipment Manufacturer.
+A supply pyramid describes the structure of a supply chain with the end product producer at the top.
+The end product producer is referred to as an OEM, which stands for Original Equipment Manufacturer.
 The suppliers of modules and systems are directly underneath the OEM.
 These suppliers are supplied by component suppliers who in turn buy their goods from parts suppliers.

 Suppliers are referred to as Tier 1, Tier 2, Tier 3, Tier-n suppliers, depending on their distance from the OEM.
 This reflects the sub-supplier structure.

-These boundaries are not always defined that clearly.
-A supplier may thus be both Tier 1 and Tier 2 – they may, for instance, deliver antenna modules to both OEMs and Tier 1 suppliers.
+These boundaries are not always so clearly defined.
+A supplier may thus be both Tier 1 and Tier 2 – for example a business might deliver antenna modules to both OEMs and Tier 1 suppliers.

 Challenges along the supply chain

-Close interlinking between OEMs and their individual Tier Suppliers pose special challenges to the smooth operation of processes.
+Close links between OEMs and their individual tier suppliers pose special challenges to smooth process operation.
 The horizontal integration of many different suppliers and their own suppliers will, for instance, demand that required quantities are communicated fast and effectively if the supply of modules, components and individual parts is to be ensured.
 This is a critical factor in success especially with just-in-time and just-in-sequence processes.
 Electronic data interchange is used to ensure communication, whilst the concepts of delivery schedule and just-in-time deliveries may for instance be deployed.
-Standardization organizations such as ODETTE or VDA have already developed many useful standards to allow efficient operation of automobile supply processes.
+Standardisation organizations such as ODETTE and VDA have already developed many useful standards to allow efficient operation of automobile supply processes.

 Apart from logistics messages such as delivery schedule, despatch advice, etc., continuous digital engineering is essential.
 This will, for instance, include the exchange of construction data such as CAD (Computer-aided design) drawings and the like.

-Do you have questions about logistics in the automotive industry or would you like to implement an EDI based process?
-Please contact us – we look forward to hearing from you!
+If you have questions about logistics in the automotive industry or would like to learn more about implementing an EDI based process please contact us – we look forward to hearing from you!